-Guaranteed high risk loans taken based on a high interest rate, and for personal reasons, can be applied for at your local banking institution, or if that is not an option, you can apply here online.
+Guaranteed high risk loans taken based on a high interest rate, and for personal reasons, can be applied for at your local banking institution.
+If that is not an option, you can apply on the Internet.

 1. Guaranteed High Risk Loan at 13% APR over 5 Years for $5000